I recently decided to sit down and rewatch The Dark Knight (2008) and came to appreciate the nuances of the storytelling.

 The Joker: “If you’re good at something, never do it for free.”

-However, once Joker faces off with Batman twice, he has a change of heart.
-So when he next meets the Chechen, who seems to be the only mob boss left in town willing to work with him (or left alive), its fitting that he has a giant pile of money in front of him.
+However, he changes his heart once Joker faces off with Batman twice.
+So when he next meets the Chechen, who seems to be the only mob boss left in town willing to work with him (or left alive), he should have a giant pile of money in front of him.

-To the mobsters, this money is what all of this has all been about.
+To the mobsters, this money is what all of this has been about.
 But not to the Joker.
-So when the Chechen asks what he’s going to do with his share of the money, Joker has the perfect answer for him.
+So when the Chechen asks what he will do with his share of the money, Joker has the perfect answer.